spoons-and-mirrors/subtask2/README.md

 ### TL:DR - More agency, control and capabilities for commands

 This plugin affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
 It is a set of new command features designed to better orchestrate, steer and keep the agentic loop alive.
+The orchestration can be as simple or complex as you make it.

 ### Key features